Ruby-plsql-spec

 Ruby-plsql-spec is a modern PL/SQL unit testing framework, based on the Ruby testing (or behaviour driven development) framework.

 It was originally developed to give PL/SQL developers an alternative to the utPLSQL framework.
 The goal was to make it faster to write Unit testing easier and less verbose.

+Features

+The key features of Ruby-plsql-spec include: